twinlogix/typetta/docs/chapters/advanced/security.md

 ### Operation security domain

-Whenever a `EntityManager` operation is performed for which a security configuration is specified, Typetta applies all the rules described above to determine whether the operation is allowed or prohibited.
+Whenever an `EntityManager` operation is performed for which a security configuration is specified, Typetta applies all the rules described above to determine whether the operation is allowed or prohibited.
 In the presence of different `security policies` for different `security domains`, not knowing which `security domain` will be the target of the operation, the system applies an intersection between all the `security policies` provided for the entity in question.
 Intersection means that an operation is allowed (or a visible field) only if it is allowed in all `security policies`.

 Let's assume that we have two levels of visibility of the posts, one that allows reading of the entire post, `VIEW_POSTS`, and one that allows you to read only the content and not the author `VIEW_POSTS_CONTENT`.
 We then assume that a user has these two `permissions` on different `security domains`.
 Below is the definition of the `EntityManager`: